shehryars715/Payment_Anomaly_Detector/README.md

 The **Credit Card Fraud Detection** dataset is characterized by a **highly imbalanced class distribution**, where fraudulent transactions are much less frequent than legitim ones.
 This imbalance makes it challenging to build a reliable model, as traditional machine learning algorithms tend to bias the majority class (legitimate transactions), resulting in poor performance for the minority class (fraudulent transactions).

+## Dataset

+This project uses a dataset from Kaggle.
+You can find the dataset : https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud

 ## Approach

 The problem of fraud detection was approached in the following steps: